ebceran/Fraud-Detection-XGBoost-/PROJECT_NOTES.md

 I use SHAP to make model decisions **transparent and auditable**.

+This makes SHAP particularly valuable in regulated environments, where decisions must be justified beyond model performance metrics.

 A helpful analogy:

 > **SHAP is like the bibliography of a book.**